cuba-labs/java-electron-tutorial/README.md

 }
 ```

-4) Finally, document printing method will be:
+4) Finally, the document printing method will be:

 ```java
 private void printDocument(Doc doc, PrintRequestAttributeSet aset,